-FYI, a website is not the only feature of the internet “message” of the Expert.
+FYI, a website is necessary but is not the only feature of the internet “message” of the Expert.
 It’s bigger than that.

 Attorneys can’t find you if they…can’t find you.
 And you absolutely MUST control what they learn about you, or risk a challenge on the stand.

 I didn’t get into this business to build websites.
 Until I found sites with grievous “errors”: out of compliance with the medical-legal world–and laws that govern it.